I’ve been writing at Brojakson.com and Fansided.com and wanted to share some of that work:

 House of Cards is full of moments where it goes for the easy choice rather than a complicated, more fulfilling one.
 It’s like the writers marathoned Mad Men, and came away thinking it was a show about advertising.
 Cards is a show about politics when it could have been a show about people, power, and hard choices.
 A bad taste replaces the initial delectability of watching suits squirm as Underwood whets his verbal daggers.
 In fact, it gets boring watching someone be evil for 13 episodes.
 Unlike Tony Soprano or Iago, it is damn near impossible to relish in Underwood’s villainy when he actively takes advantage of every person in his life, save a BBQ chef on the seedy side of town.
 The viewer is left to wonder if there’s any humanity at all inside this man that, by the end of the season, resembles more of a sociopath than a Congressman (insert your “there’s no difference” joke here).

 Still, the actors, across the board, are stellar.
 Even the smallest roles, mostly white men in suits, manage to carve out personalities for themselves among powerhouses Robin Wright and Kevin Spacey.
 Kate Mara (Rooney’s sister) turns a typical ingenue into the most interesting character on the show, Zoe Barnes, a naive rebel reporter.
 The writers have sunk their teeth into Barnes, giving her interesting story lines among nebulous moral grey zones.
-Even Barnes, as she vacillates between naif and hardened woman who will “play the part of the whore” as long as she gets paid in information.
-She’s a roller coaster, an interesting one, but by the end, again, mostly nausea remains.
+Barnes, as she vacillates between naif and hardened woman, will “play the part of the whore” as long as she gets paid in information.
+She’s a roller coaster, an interesting one, but by the end, mostly nausea remains as she never arrives anywhere.

 The show would benefit from letting us experience amoral D.C. from Zoe’s inexperienced eyes.
 Narratively, this is an old trick, letting the viewer learn as the character does (think of Lost).
 Instead, we follow Underwood, an unscrupulous wealthy Southerner and hardened insider, to his beautiful home.
 We watch him exercise (or, oddly, play video games— another character quirk that could have worked if it didn’t feel like it was written in for the product placement) and exchange monologues with his wife.
 Yet, Zoe remains a mystery.
 Does the lack of integrity in D.C. surprise Zoe or did she expect it?
 Does she regret having to use her sexuality to get ahead or does it empower her?
 Where does she want to go in her career?
 All questions that go, not only unanswered, but not even asked at all.